 Make sure that you’re finding the optimal terms for your business so that you can reliably connect with the audience you serve.
 The keywords you use should be based on what users in your industry and location are searching for, which services they need, and the sort of information they’re requesting.

-It doesn’t do any good to try and rank for search phrases that won’t draw you any new business.
+It doesn’t do any good to try to rank for search phrases that won’t draw you any new business.
 A few examples of construction-specific searches would be things like “construction services near me,” “how much does construction cost,” and “how to find the right construction company.”

 You also want to make sure that the phrases you’re optimizing for aren’t bogged down with a lot of competition.
 For a small business, it would be impossible to compete with the largest companies in the world for search rankings.
 All of your work might improve your results some, but you’d still never wind up in one of the top three or four spots.

-Instead, search engine optimization tools allow us to find out very specific details about keywords.
+Instead, search engine optimization tools allow us to find out very details about keywords.
 Notably, we can find out how much traffic is going to each specific search term and you can look at the kind of competition you’re facing with those terms.
 The goal is to find keywords that have a lot of traffic and little competition.
 This way, you can make use of those keywords within the content you publish on your website and draw customers to your pages rather than those of a higher-ranking competitor.

 You’ll notice a lot of SEO information discussing “optimizing for a keyword” without really explaining what that means in any detail.
 To clarify, when you optimize for a search term, you’re tuning your content with that very specific set of words.
 Everything from spelling to punctuation should be the same throughout each channel you use the keyword in.